-6 POWER TOOLS
+6 PORTABLE POWER HAND TOOLS

-- 6.1.1 All applicable requirements in Section 3, General Safety Requirements, shall apply to this section. - 6.1.2 Items applicable to this section which are constructed of conductive materials shall be subject to the applicable minimum approach distances (MADs) specified in Section 4, Electrical Hazards. - 6.1.3 Operators shall communicate with all other workers and ensure they are clear of the equipment, swing radius, and immediate work site before starting or operating power tools. - 6.1.4 When a power tool is carried aloft and is not in use, it shall be secured against falling. - 6.1.5 Before and during use of a power tool, the operator shall ensure all manufacturers' safety devices are working properly and unmodified, or, if they are not, the operator shall remove the tool from service.
+- 6.1.1 All applicable requirements in Section 3, General Safety Requirements, shall apply to this section. - 6.1.2 The purpose of this section is to provide guidelines for arborists and other workers pertaining to the safe use and care of portable power hand tools. - 6.1.2 Items applicable to this section which are constructed of conductive materials shall be subject to the applicable minimum approach distances (MADs) specified in Section 4, Electrical Hazards. - 6.1.3 The employer should follow the manufacturers' operating, maintenance, and safety instructions, unless the employer demonstrates that a greater hazard is posed by following the manufacturers' instructions. - 6.1.4 Before starting or operating portable power hand tools, the operators shall Operators shall communicate with and ensure that all other workers and ensure they are clear of the equipment, the swing arc of the cutting attachment adius, and the immediate worksite work site before starting or operating power tools. - 6.1.5 Communication shall be established between the arborists working aloft, either in a tree or from an aerial device, and arborists and other workers on the ground, before starting or otherwise using any portable power hand tools.
+The command "stand clear" from aloft and the response "clear" from the ground are terms that may be used for this purpose.
+Pre-arranged, two-way hand signals may also be used.
+Workers shall stay out of the drop zone until it has been communicated by the qualified arborist, qualified arborist trainee, or worker aloft that it is safe to enter. - 6.1.6 When a chain saw or power hand 6.1.4 When a power tool is carried aloft and is not in use, it shall be secured against falling. - 6.1.5 Before and during use of a power tool, the operator shall ensure all manufacturers' safety devices are working properly and unmodified, or, if they are not, the operator shall remove the tool from service.

-6.2 Corded Electric Power Tools
+6.2 Portable Corded Electric Power Tools